LEICA ELMARIT R 19mm 1st

 Review

-Elmarit 19mm is a wide-angle lens for Leica R mount released in 1975.
+The Elmarit 19mm is a wide-angle lens for the Leica R mount released in 1975.

-The Type 1 lens introduced here is a lens that has been around for 50 years, and has a splendid front element that looks just like an old-fashioned wide-angle lens.
-The appearance is very similar to the early model of the Russian-made Mir-20M (20mm/F3.5), but since this lens is also a minor lens, I don’t think many people will be able to picture it.
+The Type 1 model introduced here is a lens that is already about 50 years old, and has a splendid front lens that looks like an old-fashioned wide-angle lens.
+Its appearance is very similar to the early model of the Russian-made Mir-20M (20mm/F3.5), but since this lens is also a minor lens, I don’t think many people will remember it.

-Designed and manufactured by LEICA, this is one of the first wide-angle lenses designed in-house, and the hood is a bayonet type that is secured with two pins, which is typical of LEICA lenses of this era.
-This lens becomes very large when the hood is attached, and if you are used to the compact size of the 19mm II type, you may hesitate to take it with you.
-When attached to the LEICA SL typ006, the balance between the body and lens is good, but it creates a strong and powerful appearance.
+Designed and manufactured by LEICA, this is an early lens that was designed by the company and had a wide-angle lens designed in-house, and the hood is a bayonet type that is fixed with two pins, which is common for LEICA lenses of this era.
+This lens becomes very large when the hood is attached, and if you are used to the compactness of the 19mm II model, you may hesitate to take it out.
+When attached to the LEICA SL typ006, the balance between the body and the lens is good, but it has a powerful and powerful appearance.

-Although it is a rare lens that is rarely seen on the market, the depiction is that of an old wide-angle lens, and the distortion peculiar to wide-angle lenses may be a concern.
-The lens I owned was old and the glass had deteriorated, so it didn’t provide very high contrast even when it was in front light, and when it was backlit, there was a mysterious reflection of light due to ghosts or flares and a decrease in contrast. .
+This lens is one of the rare lenses that has been rarely seen on the used market for some time, but the image quality is that of an old wide-angle lens design, and the distortion that is unique to wide-angle lenses can be noticeable from the results of shooting.
+The lens I own is old and the glass is sometimes deteriorated, so the image quality is a little blurry and low in contrast even in front light, and when backlit, there is a mysterious reflection of light due to ghosts or flares and an extreme decrease in contrast.

-When considering only practical performance, it seems safe to choose something like Carl Zeiss’ Z series Distagon 18mm.
+If you only consider practical performance, it seems safe to choose something like Carl Zeiss’s Z series Distagon 18mm.

-There are 1-CAM, 2-CAM, and 3-CAM lenses available; regular ROM cams are not manufactured, and I have never seen a modified ROM cam on the market.
-It is one of the rare lenses that is rarely seen on the market despite its long manufacturing history and a total of 8,200 pieces.
+Lenses are available in 1-cam, 2-cam, and 3-cam versions, and I don’t think they were manufactured with a regular ROM terminal, and I have never seen one with a modified ROM terminal on the used market.
+It is one of the rare lenses that is rarely seen on the market, despite the long manufacturing period and the total number of units manufactured (8,200).

-I acquired this lens in exchange for my own Summilux R 80mm/3CAM, which was left unsold at a second-hand store.
-I already had the new 19mm, so it wasn’t really necessary for me to own one, but my curiosity to try it out got the better of me and I got it.
-However, as mentioned above, there was nothing noteworthy about the depiction, so I sold it quickly.
+I acquired this lens in exchange for my own Summilux R 80mm / 3-cam, which I had entrusted to a used store and was left unsold.
+Since I already had the new 19mm, there was little need to own it, but my curiosity to try it won out and I acquired it.
+However, as mentioned above, there was nothing particularly noteworthy about the image quality, so I sold it quickly.

 ItemsType-IType-IInote